ActuallyTomas/ActuallyTomas/README.md

 ### Most Recent Projects
 > **Currenlty Working on:** Coding a program to automatically create playnetwork playdisc's to be used on locked media players commonly found in Starbucks, Panera Bread, GAP, Hilton hotels, Nike etc..

+> Designing and developing a new website for CocoaBeachOffice, a Coworking startup.

 > Nothing else to see here... yet.

 <br />